 Abstract

 This quantitative study aimed to investigate if social media usage affects self-esteem among younger and older adults.
 A convenience sample of 139 participants (54 Male, 85 Female) with an age range of 19-77 years (M=36.92, SD=18.006) completed an online survey on Microsoft Forms.
-The survey employed demographic questions, The Media and Technology Usage and Attitudes Scale (MTUAS) and the Rosenberg Self-esteem Scale (RSES).
+The survey employed demographic questions, The Media and Technology Usage and Attitudes Scale (MTUAS), and the Rosenberg Self-esteem Scale (RSES).
 A two-way between-groups analysis of variance was conducted using IBM SPSS Software.
 The first hypothesis, that there would be a significant difference in self-esteem based on age (younger and older adults), was supported.
-The second hypothesis, that there would be a significant difference in younger and older adults self-esteem levels based on their social media usage, was not supported.
+The second hypothesis, that there would be a significant difference in younger and older adults’ self-esteem levels based on their social media usage, was not supported.
 The third hypothesis, that there would be a significant interaction between age and social media usage on self-esteem, was not supported.
 Results showed that older adults had higher levels of self-esteem compared to younger adults.
 These results were discussed in the context of existing theory and previous research findings, suggesting that it is consistent with some past research.
 Future studies may benefit from employing a larger sample size while also implementing more relevant independent variables such as gender and personality traits.

 Introduction